dart-lang/language/working/3102 - implied-name/feature-specification.md

 It's currently restricted to expressions where the value of the expression is always the value of evaluating a single identifier.
-That identifier is always the *next* identifier, and the next non-`(` token.
+Also, that identifier is always the *only* identifier of the expression, and can only be preceded by `(`s.

-The identifier expression can be wrapped in casts `!` or `as T`, in parentheses, or can be pre-used/modified using cascade invocations, but none of those operations change the value from evaluating the identifier, only, potentially, whether it evaluates to a value at all.
+The identifier expression can be wrapped in casts `!` or `as T` or in parentheses, but none of those operations change the value of the expression away from the value of evaluating the identifier, only, potentially, whether it evaluates to a value at all.

+Those are properties chosen to make it easier to read and understand a missing name, but nothing is technically necessary, we could allow any expression where we can, somehow, derive a significant identifier.
+The limitation to the name being the next non-`(` token should hopefully make it *very easy* to find the name.

+Possible additions, initially or in the future, could include the following expression forms.

 ### Cascades

-The cascade sections are the most syntactically intrusive.
-They can contain any other expression, including other identifiers.
+A cascade expression like `e..selector` or `e?..selector` also satisfies that the value of the expression is the value of the leading sub-expression.
+It could be made a single identifier expression, and since cascades are often used in argument position, that is exactly where we would *want* to use the shorter syntax.

+The rule for single identifier expressions would add another rule:

+> *   `s..cascade`:
+>    *   If `e` a `<cascade>` of the form ``<cascade> `..' <cascadeSection>``
+>        and the `<cascade>` is `s`,
+>        then `e` is a single identifier expression with identifier *I*.
+>    *   If `e` a `<cascade>` of the form
+>        ``<conditionalExpression> (`?..' | `..') <cascadeSection>``
+>        and the `<conditionalExpression>` is `s`,
+>        then `e` is a single identifier expression with identifier *I*.

+The other cases do not contain any other identifier than the one that provides the value of the expression.
+A cascade could have any expression after the `..`, so it would be even more important for readability that the reader knows to look at the very next identifier for the name.

-However, the places where cascades are used are often in argument position.
+However, the places where cascades are used are often in argument position, which

 Examples of uses that could be made shorter (from `package:csslib`):
 ```dart